PLEASE NOTE: These courses are for example purposes and subject to change as the course nears.

 - Explain dysfunctional approaches that fail to solve problems, and may even perpetuate issues

-- Describe critical skills for clearly and succinctly defining problems that promote successful resolution
+- Describe critical skills for defining and categorizing problems that promote successful approaches

-- Identify opportunities for reframing and paradigm-shifting, in order to produce desired results
+- Identify opportunities to re-frame issues and build relationships in order to produce desired results

 Telemedicine: Where We Are, Where We’re Going

 Telemedicine provides health care via telecommunication and information technologies.
 It can eliminate distance and cost barriers, improving access to medical services that would otherwise not be consistently available or affordable.
 This presentation will discuss the current status of telemedicine and its impact on the ED and our patients.

 - Review current reimbursement and liability environment for telemedicine providers

 - Review the ED’s role as the telemedicine expert, to include referrals, and oversight or other ED’s and specialties

 - Discuss telemedicine specific concerns related to the patient-physician relationship, documentation, and standards of care

 - Discuss the potential future impact of telemedicine on the ED and its patients

 Historically, decision-making has been made been characterized by an "either/or" mindset with constraints that keep us from thinking outside the box.
 Value-based decision-making begins with a desired goal.
 Performance measures are applied to each possible strategy in order to assess alternatives and achieve the goal.
 An interactive case study will illustrate how to use this model in ED leadership situations.